pachyderm/docs/content/latest/deploy-manage/deploy/azure.md

     az storage account list
     ```

-4. Obtain the key for the storage account (`STORAGE_ACCOUNT`) and the resource group to be used to deploy Pachyderm:
+4. Obtain the key for the storage account (`STORAGE_ACCOUNT`) and the resource group to be used to deploy MLDM:

     ```s
     STORAGE_KEY="$(az storage account keys list \